-"Tenkasu".
+8. Pour the soup and sprinkle sliced leek as much as you want and then "Tenkasu".

-1. In a pressure cooking pot, heat vegetable oil until hot.
-Add and cook garlic until fragrant, then add the pork (or beef) and fry for a few minutes.
+1. In a cooking pot, heat vegetable oil until hot.
+Cook garlic and ginger until fragrant, then add the pork (or beef) and fry for a few minutes.

 2. Add carrot and onion and fry for a few more minutes.

 3. Add the water (1.7L) and stir to combine.
 Cook over high heat and bring it to a boil.
 Once boiled, then simmer for about 10 minutes, adding the seasoning (hondashi powder, mirin, sugar and curry roux).
-Using a wooden spoon, dissolve the roux completely.
+Dissolve the roux completely.
 Make sure you stir once in a while so the curry will not get burnt on the bottom.
 Then pour the milk (or 300ml water, if you prefer just curry udon) and bring it to a boil.
 A dash of salt to taste if necessary.

 5. Meanwhile bring a big pot of water to a boil.
 Once boiling, cook the udon until cooked through.
 Set aside.